Funerals at St John the Evangelist

 We are sorry to hear of the loss of your loved one.
 At this difficult time, please know that our whole parish sorrows with you.

-Due to the current COVID-19 crisis, we are unable to offer funeral masses in the church.
-Father Crispin can lead either a service at the funeral home, or at the cemetery.
+During the current COVID-19 crisis, we are able to offer funeral masses in the church!
 Limited attendance only, in accordance with the current orders, for the safety of all.
+Current (Fall 2020) attendance limit is 30 guests.

 To begin making funeral arrangements, please contact the parish office at firstname.lastname@example.org or phone us at 206-782-2810.